bioinfoDZ/scDAPP/Documentation/CommonBugs.md

-## 5 RISC install error with matrix.utils --> no longer a dependency of RISC 1.7
+## 5 RISC install error with matrix.utils --> no longer a dependency of RISC 1.7 (as of 03/17/2024)

 The dependency was removed from CRAN, so we install from an archive.
 Try using one of following:
 ```